 How to Tell if Your Avocado Is Ripe

-Now that you know three methods of ripening an avocado faster, here are a few notes to help you know that your avocado is ready.
+Now that you know five methods of how to ripen avocados quickly, here are a few notes to help you know that your avocado is ready.

 Not Yet Ripe